IBM/cp4apps-hub/Devfile_Cert_Criteria.md

 * A certified Application Stack MUST also be an [Application Stack](https://github.com/IBM/cp4apps-hub/tree/devfile_cert#application-stacks), having the necessary files needed to fulfill core scenarios by the architect (Champ) and the developer (Jane).

+* A certified Apllication Stack MUST also ba a [devfile](https://odo.dev/file-reference/).

 * Stacks MUST have a deployment manifest defined in the devfile, using the `alpha.deployment-manifest` property ,that specifies the deployment of its application runtime container, using either:
   * The Runtime Component Operator
   * A runtime-specific Operator with equivalent functionality, such as the Open Liberty Operator

+* Stacks MUST reference a Dockerfile for building a production image, using the `alpha.build-dockerfile` property.

 * Stacks MUST contain one or more starter projects, which demonstrate best practices and programming models that a stack user can follow to get started.

 ### Capabilities

-* Stacks MUST provide mechanisms to execute "inner loop" functions used for developing, debugging and running (non-production) the microservice.
-A common way is via a `Dockerfile`, but equivalent mechanisms are also acceptable, as long as they yield a development application container image.
+* Stacks must provide mechanisms to execute "inner loop" functions used for developing, debugging, testing and running (non-production) the microservice along with a development container image in which the actions are executed

 ### Containers